KynanDelaney/PlanarID/README.md

 regions fade into each other rather than having hard borders may still be analysed with this set-up, but performance may be poor.

+This readme contains the basics of getting started with the pipeline and app.
+There is also a tutorial folder in this repo for a worked example of processing photos and identifying individuals in a photographic record.
+Finally, there are additional markdown files - `Photographic datasets and mark-recapture - explained` and `Photography best practices` - that contain supplementary notes a user might want to check out.

 <br>

 ## Getting started with PlanarID
-I recommend installing an IDE (Pycharm Community Edition, Spyder, etc.) and cloning this repository.
+I recommend installing an IDE (Pycharm Community Edition, Spyder, etc.) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and cloning this repository.

 <table>
   <tr>